Zeroflame Fire Retardant Treatment

 Please Note: Drying times are dependent upon the absorption characteristics of the substrate and drying conditons.
 At low temperatures and/or conditions of relative humidity, drying times will be extended.

 Where a final decorative finish is required, substrate must be fully dry before over-coating.
 We advise checking the moisture content of the substrate prior to application and applying the top coat to the manufacturers instructions.
 A small area of the substrate should be tested for compatibility before the full, final coat if applied.
+Contact the Technical Department for more information prior to overcoating Zeroflame Fire Retardant Treatment.

 Fire retardant properties will remain effective for the lifetime of the substrate.